MIT-Emerging-Talent/ET6-CDSP-group-06-repo/0_domain_study/Data_Privacy_Impact.md

-# Data Privacy in Educational Data
+# Data Privacy In Educational Data

 This file summarizes key findings from research on data privacy in online learning environments.
 It draws from two influential studies: